 Add in the growth of hybrid technologies such the evolving HbbTV standard and developments in providing alternate return paths, not to mention the attraction to broadcasters of linking live and on-demand content to customers who are already connected to an Internet Service Provider, and you have a technology that will, in all likelihood, still be relevant for many years to come.

 Certainly the satellite industry itself thinks so.
 Euroconsult estimates that 150 new satellites for communications and broadcasting services will be launched between now and 2026.
-In other words, Satellite TV is still very much a part of the future of television.
+In other words, Is Satellite TV dying?
+Hardly, it is still very much a part of the future of television.